A Behaviour and Disease Model of Testing and Isolation: Theoretical analysis

 \subsubsection{In the presence of behaviour}

 We now consider the full model where both behaviour and infection are present (Equations \eqref{eqn:Sn}-\eqref{eqn:Rb}).
-Here we calculate the next-generation matrix.
+Here we calculate the next-generation matrix, which will turn out to be equal to

+where $B_0$ and $N_0$ are the proportions of the population behaving and not respectively at the start of the epidemic, $q_b$ is the reduction in transmission due to other changes in behaviour from being willing to test, and $\Lambda_B$ and $\Lambda_N$ are the forces of infection produced by behavers and non-behavers respectively.
+The dominant Eigenvalue of this matrix will give the basic reproduction number that we present and explain in Equation~\eqref{eqn:R0_to_R0d} below.

+We now derive the result above by considering the different transmission and transition events possible.
 The model has two \textit{states-at-infection}, $E_N$ and $E_B$.
 Let $t_N(X)$ denote the expected time an individual spends in compartment $X$ following \textit{state-at-infection} $E_N$.
 Similarly, let $t_B(X)$ represent the corresponding time spent in compartment $X$ following \textit{state-at-infection} $E_B$.